'

 Bài viết do maiii_travelog (@maiii_travelog) chia sẻ

-Blue tears is a natural nighttime phenomenon caused by a glowing microscopic creature called Dinoflagellates.
+Blue tears are a natural nighttime phenomenon caused by a glowing microscopic creature called Dinoflagellates.
 Normally, you will find blue tears across the seashore, but in Kuala Selangor, you can witness it on a speedboat in the estuary of the Selangor River.

 Ticket price: RM20/adult